diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 2017-11-22 15:00:14,135 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - org.apache.flume.sink.LoggerSink.process(LoggerSink.java:95)] Event: { headers:{} body: 48 65 6C 6C 6F 20 46 6C 75 6D 65                Hello Flume }
 2017-11-22 15:00:14,168 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - org.apache.flume.sink.LoggerSink.process(LoggerSink.java:95)] Event: { headers:{} body: 48 65 6C 6C 6F 20 46 6C 75 6D 65 20 32          Hello Flume 2 }
 ```
-The spooling directory source ingests the file by `splitting it into lines and creating a Flume event for each line`.
-Events have optional headers and a binary body, which is the UTF-8 representation of the line of text.
-The body is logged by the logger sink in both hexadecimal and string form.
+The spooling directory source ingests the file by `splitting it into lines and creating a Flume event for each line`. `Events have optional headers and a binary body, which is the UTF-8 representation of the line of text.
+The body is logged by the logger sink in both hexadecimal and string form`.
 The file we placed in the spooling directory was only one line long, so only one event was logged in this case.
 We also see that the file was renamed to file1.txt.COMPLETED by the source, which indicates that Flume has completed processing it and won’t process it again.

 ### Transactions and Reliability
-Flume uses separate transactions to guarantee delivery from the source to the channel and from the channel to the sink.
+`Flume uses separate transactions to guarantee delivery from the source to the channel and from the channel to the sink`.

-Similarly, a transaction is used for the delivery of the events from the channel to the sink.
-If for some unlikely reason the events could not be logged, the transaction would be rolled back and the events would remain in the channel for later redelivery.
+Similarly, a transaction is used for the delivery of the events from the channel to the sink. `If for some unlikely reason the events could not be logged, the transaction would be rolled back and the events would remain in the channel for later redelivery`.

-The source will only mark the file as completed once the transactions encapsulating the delivery of the events to the channel have been successfully committed.
+`The source will only mark the file as completed once the transactions encapsulating the delivery of the events to the channel have been successfully committed`.

-The channel we are using is a file channel, which has the property of being durable: once an event has been written to the channel, it will not be lost, even if the agent restarts.
+`The channel we are using is a file channel, which has the property of being durable: once an event has been written to the channel, it will not be lost, even if the agent restarts`.
 (Flume also provides a memory channel that does not have this property, since events are stored in memory.
 With this channel, events are lost if the agent restarts.
 Depending on the application, this might be acceptable.
-The trade-off is that the memory channel has higher throughput than the file channel.)
+The trade-off is that `the memory channel has higher throughput than the file channel`.)

 The major caveat here is that every event will reach the sink `at least once`—that is, duplicates are possible.
 Duplicates can be produced in sources or sinks: for example, after an agent restart, the spooling directory source will redeliver events for an uncompleted file, even if some or all of them had been committed to the channel before the restart.
 After a restart, the logger sink will re-log any event that was logged but not committed (which could happen if the agent was shut down between these two operations).

 At-least-once semantics might seem like a limitation, but in practice it is an acceptable performance trade-off.
-The stronger semantics of **exactly once** `require a two-phase commit protocol`, which is expensive. `This choice is what differentiates Flume (at-leastonce semantics) as a high-volume parallel event ingest system from more traditional enterprise messaging systems (exactly-once semantics)`.
+The stronger semantics of **exactly once** `require a two-phase commit protocol`, which is expensive. `This choice is what differentiates Flume (at-least-once semantics) as a high-volume parallel event ingest system from more traditional enterprise messaging systems (exactly-once semantics)`.
 With at-least-once semantics, duplicate events can be removed further down the processing pipeline.
 Usually this takes the form of `an application-specific deduplication job` written in MapReduce or Hive.

 #### Flume Batching
 For efficiency, Flume tries to process events in batches for each transaction, where possible, rather than one by one.
 Batching helps file channel performance in particular, since every transaction results in a local disk write and fsync call. (batchSize property)